harlinhayley/ClimateDataJam/README.md

 ## Workflow Notes

-Harlin/Hayley: I have a bunch of data to support linking these three metrics to changes in emissions, but I've run out of time to work on this project.
-I'm presently lookign for support that would allow me to focus more attention into these efforts.
+Harlin/Hayley: I have a bunch of data to support linking these three metrics to changes in emissions, but I've run out of time to work on these efforts .
+I'm presently looking for support that would allow me to focus more time and attention into this project.
 (Stay tuned!)

-In the meantime, if you wnat to noodle and tinker with these ideas, please go ahead!
+In the meantime, if you wnat to noodle and tinker with these ideas, please go ahead! 😸